 The NIH National Institute of Neurological Disorders and Stroke (NINDS) Parkinson’s Disease Research Centers of Excellence program was developed in honor of former Congressman Morris K. Udall of Arizona.
 Mr. Udall was elected to the U.S. House of Representatives in 1961 in a special election to replace his brother Stewart, who left the position to become President John F. Kennedy’s Secretary of Interior.
 Representative Udall was diagnosed with Parkinson’s disease (PD) in 1979; however, he remained active in Congress until his retirement in May 1991.
 He died in 1998 after a long battle with the disease.
 On November 13, 1997, the President of the United States signed the Morris K. Udall Parkinson’s Disease Research Act of 1997 into law (P.L.
 105-78).
-Nine Udall Centers across the country carry out important research on PD, including the identification and characterization of candidate and disease-associated genes, examination of neurobiological mechanisms, establishment of improved PD models, development and testing of potential therapeutics, and novel avenues of clinical research..
+Nine Udall Centers across the country carry out important research on PD, including the identification and characterization of candidate and disease-associated genes, examination of neurobiological mechanisms, establishment of improved PD models, development and testing of potential therapeutics, and novel avenues of clinical research.

 Roger Albin, MD

-Udall Project 3 Co-Lead
+Udall Project III Lead

-Anne B. Young Collegiate Professor
+Anne B. Young Collegiate Professor of Neurology

 The Administrative Core coordinates all scientific, administrative, and educational activities of the U-M Udall Center.
 The central objective is to facilitate the realization of the scientific and educational goals of the U-M Udall Center.

 The Biostatistics and Data Management Core leads the Center efforts on design and analysis of all experiments conducted in the translational Projects.
-Core II investigators also conduct statistical analyses using modern, state-of-the-art statistical models and methods.
+Core investigators also conduct statistical analyses using modern, state-of-the-art statistical models and methods.
 This core develops a HIPAA-compliant database all data from all three Projects.
-Core II is also instrumental in training students and fellows to develop skills and expertise in analysis of imaging datasets, database management, and trial-type activities.
+It is also instrumental in training students and fellows to develop skills and expertise in analysis of imaging datasets, database management, and trial-type activities.